 In general terms, a comparison between Apache Camel and Apache Kafka is (partly) like comparing apples and pears.
 As a matter of fact, Apache Camel is a complete integration framework, while Apache Kafka is a distributed messaging platform.
-So, in general terms, they don’t exclude each other, rather Apache Kafka can well fit within the integration layer which can be designed as a Camel Route.
+So, at high level, they don’t exclude each other.
+Apache Kafka can indeed well fit within the integration layer which can be designed as a Camel Route.

 See the following picture as an example:

 A more rational comparison would be Apache Camel vs CloverDX as integration platform or Apache Kafka vs Artemis Active MQ as Messaging platform.

 To understand better the differences between Apache Kafka and Apache Camel, let’s have a basic overview of both products.

 An overview of Camel

 Apache Camel is an open source integration framework that targets the integration between different systems.
 At its core, Camel is a routing engine, or more precisely a routing-engine builder.
 It allows you to define your own routing rules, decide from which sources to accept messages, and determine how to process and send those messages to other destinations.

 Within its Routes, Camel uses a set of Components which are an implementation of Enterprise Integration Patterns (EIPs).
 EIPs are used to address a fairly extensive list of integration scenario using different integration strategies such as File Transfer, Shared Database and asynchronous Messaging.
 Each strategy can require to routed, split and aggregate messages.
 Besides it is also needed to monitor the correct outcome of each strategy applied.